9nut/IDRIS-OS-for-Atari-ST/README.md

 The last section of the guide includes instructions on how to install STX Windows after Idris has been installed.

 Hatari ACSI hard disk emulation doesn't seem to agree with Idris's ACSI driver.
+A workaround patch has been created by https://github.com/czietz for Hatari 2.6.1.
 Idris is known to work with real Atari ACSI disks such as the SH205.
 Normally the `BuildHard` script would be used to create a filesystem on the 3rd partition of the hard drive (`/dev/hdroot`).
 The 1st partition corresponds to `/dev/hdboot`, and the 2nd partition to `/dev/hdswap`. `BuildHard`